Rumsfield/konquest/README.md

 ### Building
 Konquest uses Gradle for most dependencies, building and generating Javadoc.
-* Use Java 8 JDK or newer.
+* Use Java 8 JDK or newer
 * Requires Git

 Use these commands to build from source: